vinclv/vinclv/README.md

 </div>

 ### Hello 👋
-My name is Vinod; I have over 10 years of experience in Data comprising of Data Engineerung, Analytical Engineering, Machine Learning and Business Intelligence.
+My name is Vinod; I have over 10 years of experience in Data comprising of Data Engineering, Analytical Engineering, Machine Learning and Business Intelligence.

 ### What are my interests?
 * Coding - C, C++, Python